philiparvidsson/Raytracing/README.md

 ## Screenshot

-The raytracer is multi-threaded makes use of all available CPU cores to minimize rendering time since the process is immenesly computationally intensive.
+The raytracer is multi-threaded and makes use of all available CPU cores to minimize rendering time since the process is immenesly computationally intensive.
 See screenshot below (if I remember correctly, the rendering time is about 40 hours on my dual-core [plus Hyper-Threading] Intel i7-4500U).

 <img alt="" src="ral-viz/images/rt0.png"/>